syntaxandsoz/panopticon/README.md

 ![Security](https://img.shields.io/badge/Focus-Privacy--Auditing-red)
 ![Stack](https://img.shields.io/badge/Stack-Vanilla--JS-blue)

-**The Panopticon** is a powerful diagnostic tool that demonstrates how modern browsers can be "fingerprinted" without the use of cookies.
-It exposes the hidden data points that websites collect to build a unique digital profile of your device, from hardware specifications to sensor leaks.
+**The Panopticon** is a powerful diagnostic tool designed to demonstrate how modern browsers can be "fingerprinted" without the use of cookies.
+By aggregating disparate browser APIs, it exposes the hidden data points that websites collect to build a unique digital profile of your device—from hardware specifications to sensor leaks.

-## 🔍 The Concept
+## 🛡️ The Philosophy

 Named after the architectural concept of a prison where everyone is watched without knowing it, this project serves as a wake-up call for digital privacy.
-It gathers disparate browser APIs into a single "Hacker-style" HUD to show you the "Digital Exhaust" your device leaves behind.
+The Panopticon gathers your "Digital Exhaust" into a single interface, empowering users to visualize the invisible surveillance occurring in the background of the modern web.

-## ✨ Forensic Capabilities
+## ✨ Key Features

+* **Canvas Fingerprinting:** Generates a unique UID based on how your browser renders graphical text—a technique used to track users across Incognito sessions.
 * **Hardware Integrity:** Detects CPU cores, estimated RAM, GPU renderer names, and device platform.
 * **Network Node Analysis:** Fetches Public IP, attempts to leak Local IP via WebRTC, and measures connection latency.
 * **Sensor Surveillance:** Monitors Battery levels, charging status, and live Device Orientation (Gyroscope) data.
-* **Canvas Fingerprinting:** Generates a unique UID based on how your browser renders graphical text—a technique used to track users across Incognito sessions.
 * **Privacy Flags:** Audits "Do Not Track" headers and screen resolution inconsistencies.

-## 🛠️ How it Works

-The tool utilizes several low-level Browser APIs:
-1.  **WebGL API:** To extract GPU and graphics driver information.
-2.  **WebRTC API:** To bypass standard network protections and find local network addresses.
-3.  **Battery Status API:** To monitor energy levels (often used for cross-device tracking).
-4.  **Canvas API:** To render invisible patterns and hash the output into a unique Subject ID.

-## 🚀 Deployment
+## 🚀 How to Use

-Since this is a client-side tool, you can host it anywhere:
-1. Clone the repository.
+1.  **Clone:** Download the repository to your local machine.
-2. Open `index.html` in any modern browser.
+2.  **Launch:** Open `index.html` in any modern browser (Chrome, Firefox, Safari).
-3. (Optional) Host on GitHub Pages for a live forensic link.

-## ⚖️ Ethics & Purpose
+3.  **Analyze:** View the "Hacker-style" HUD as it populates with your real-time forensic data.
+4.  **Audit:** Compare the results against privacy-hardened browsers (like Mullvad or Brave) to test their effectiveness.

+## 🛠️ Tech Stack

+* **Core:** Vanilla JavaScript
+* **Forensics:** WebGL API, WebRTC API, Battery Status API, Canvas API
+* **Styling:** CSS3 (Hacker/HUD Aesthetic)

+## ⚠️ Disclaimer

-This project is created for **Educational and Research purposes only**.
-It does not store user data (unless configured with external analytics).
-Its goal is to provide transparency and help users understand the necessity of privacy-hardened browsers like Mullvad or Brave.
+This tool is created for **Educational and Research purposes only**.
+It does not store user data unless explicitly configured with external analytics.
+Its goal is to provide transparency regarding browser leaks and to encourage the use of privacy-focused tools.

 ---
 <div align="center">